 Metal Alloy Composition List

-We’ve created a list of metal alloys and their uses, composition, and even where their metallic elements come from.
-These are all types of metals and alloys that have been useful in shaping modern society; isn’t it interesting that they’re all basically made of star stuff?
+We’ve created a list of metal alloys and their uses – like manufacturing or building, composition, and even where their metallic elements come from.
+These are all types of metals and alloys that have been useful in building modern society; isn’t it interesting that they’re all basically made of star stuff?

 - Amalgam (mercury, silver, tin, copper, and possibly other elements such as zinc, platinum, etc.)